-However, cutting back doesn’t mean that you have to deprive yourself of eating out and seeing your friends.
+Cutting back doesn’t mean that you have to deprive yourself of eating out and seeing your friends.
 London’s an expensive city, but there are plenty of inexpensive restaurants with excellent food.
-Here are our favourite places to get a good sit-down meal for less than £10.
+Here are our favourite places to get a good sit-down meal for £10 or less.

 Xi’an Impression is one of our favourite restaurants at any price, and it just happens to be a bonus that it’s inexpensive.
 Go there with a few friends and share several dishes if you can.
 You should have the hand-pulled noodles and chicken in ginger sauce in your order, along with at least one of their beef buns.
 Xi’an is absolutely worth the trip to Highbury.

 Morty & Bob’s is pure Hackney: it’s in a converted loft, you need to walk up a ‘secret’ flight of stairs to find it, and it’s packed with 22-year olds wearing Slayer t-shirts at the weekend.
 But by god, do they make a good cheese toastie here.
 Rock up just before midday for maximum people-watching pleasure.
 It’s seven quid well spent.